Making Your Move When The Market Tips Its Hand In The First Minute

 - Stakes out a high and a low – in this case, inside 45 seconds

 - Extending these levels out over the next 28 or so minutes, you can see how these levels are respected

-If you’re not watching, you’ll miss this — and along with the Opening Range, an opportunity for an easy profit.
+If you’re not watching, you’ll miss this — and along with the Opening Range, an opportunity for an easy trade.

 Once a tell is spotted and verified, the victim becomes easy prey.
 Experienced players will slowly reel the the unwitting novice into a trap — even giving away hands along the way.
 Once the pot is big enough, they make their move, relieving the helpless amateur of their chips.

 Reel off 4-5 winners inside the first 15 minutes, simply by plotting the Opening Range.

 With the Opening Range, you can only play it cool for so long.
 Usually, you need to act in the first 10 minutes or so to take advantage of this market tell.
 With our ES example, inside the first 15 minutes – after the first minute of trading – there are fade opportunities presented along the way.